foundry-rs/starknet-foundry/docs/src/starknet/verify.md

 message: Contract successfully verified
 ```

+After verification with Walnut verifier, the contract can be debugged using Walnut's transaction step-by-step debugger.

 > 📝 **Note**
 > Contract name is a part after the `mod` keyword in your contract file.
 It may differ from package name defined in `Scarb.toml` file.